 - Times of sharing what God is doing may be scheduled in the evenings.

-- When possible, a half day for shopping and sight-seeing is planned for Fridays.
+- When possible, a half day for shopping and sight-seeing is planned for Saturdays.
 Departure times will vary according to the flight plans available at the time and the work schedule.

 Important Reminders: We recommend…